 A fixed deposit is a low-risk investment option that can help your wealth grow and finance your life after retirement.
-However, in case of the untimely death of the holder before the maturity of the deposit, here’s what you need to know about claiming the investment.
+However, in case of the untimely demise of the holder before the maturity of the deposit, here’s what you need to know about claiming the investment.
 The process is different for different types of FD.

 Here are the common types of FD accounts and the processes that you will need to follow.

 In the event of the death of the first account holder, the second holder gets the FD amount.
 However, in the event of the death of the second holder, you can delete their name from the FD and add another nominee.
 Preserve and grow your wealth comfortably by investing in Bajaj Finance Fixed Deposit.

 As a government can never run out of funds, treasury bills are considered risk-free investments.
 A fixed deposit scheme is independent of market volatility and is usually the safest option.
 A Bajaj Finance Fixed Deposit has high stability ratings such as CRISIL AAA/STABLE and [ICRA]AAA(Stable), making it more reliable.